-It is the policy of this law enforcement agency that officers use only the force that is reasonably necessary to effectively bring an incident under control.
-It must be stressed that the use of force is not left to the unfettered discretion of the involved officer.
-This is not a subjective determination.
-The use of force must be objectively reasonable.
-The officer must only use that force which a reasonably prudent officer would use under the same or similar circumstances.
+It is the policy of the Fishers Police Department that officers use only the force that is objectively reasonable to effectively bring an incident under control and to accomplish lawful objectives.
+The officer must only use that force which a reasonably prudent officer would use under the same or similar circumstances at the time the incident occurs.

-3.1.2 Use of Deadly Force <4.1.2>
+3.1.2 Use of Deadly Force - See G.O.
+3.1 - LETB Uniform Statewide Policy <4.1.2>